 Dropping of the Conch Shell at Sloppy Joe’s

-Sloppy Joe’s will host its 25th Annual Dropping of the Conch Shell.
+Sloppy Joe’s will host its dropping of the Conch Shell.
 The wildest ball drop on Duval Street happens above Sloppy Joe’s, the most famous bar in Key West.
 Thousands of spectators gather to catch a glimpse of this annual tradition.
 If you’re not looking for a crowd, avoid this area at all costs because it’s like a small version of Times Square.

 “Lowering of the Pirate Wench” at Schooner Wharf